Miss Indiana Teen USA

 Indiana had a slow start at Miss Teen USA, and did not place until 1991.
 That placement became the first of a four-year streak, which included three semi-finalist and one 1st runner-up placings.

-Six Indiana teens have gone on to win the Miss Indiana USA crown, more than most other states.
-The most successful of these, Kelly Lloyd, who achieved Indiana's highest ever Miss Teen USA placement also went on to earn one of Miss Indiana USA's highest placements in 2002.
+Nine Indiana teens have gone on to win the Miss Indiana USA crown, more than most other states.
+The most successful of these, Kelly Lloyd, who achieved Indiana's highest ever Miss Teen USA placement, also went on to earn one of Indiana's highest placements in 2002.
 Even more notable, Lloyd was a Triple Crown winner.

-The current titleholder is KK Kokonaing of Huntertown and was crowned on April 10, 2022 at Noblesville High School in Noblesville.
-She will represent Indiana for the title of Miss Teen USA 2022.
+The current titleholder is Kaelin Broad of Carmel, who was crowned on April 5, 2025, in Indianapolis.
+She represented Indiana at Miss Teen USA 2025.